Maja Viström: International career

 Viström made her debut for the Swedish women's national team at the Euro Floorball Tour in October 2021 in a match against the Czech Republic, where she scored two goals.
 She played in her first World Championship later that year, assisting her club teammate Emelie Wibron on the game-winning goal in overtime during the final and was named the player of the match.
 At the next championship in 2023, Sweden defended their gold medal, with Viström contributing two goals and an assist in the final, once again earning the title of the most valuable player of the match.

+At the inaugural women's tournament at the 2025 World Games, they lost with the Swedish team in the final, marking their first defeat in a major international match since 2005.
+At the championship that same year, they lost already in the semi-finals and ultimately finished without a medal for the first time in history.